 Safeguarding and supervision

 - Safeguarding Children & Child Protection Policy: Our setting will work with children, parents and the community to ensure the rights and safety of children and to give them the very best start in life.
 Our safeguarding policy is based on the three key commitments of the Pre-school Learning Alliance Safeguarding Children Policy.
 Review due October 2021.

 - Safeguarding Staff Policy: This documents the action that will be taken in the event of a staff member experiencing a verbally aggressive complaint or a physical attack from a parent.
 Review due February 2020.

-- Supervision Policy: Our Pre-school provides regular supervision for staff who have contact with children and families.
+- Supervision Policy: Our pre-school provides termly supervision for staff who have contact with children and families.
 We will ensure that our supervision is effective, providing support, coaching and training for the practitioner and promoting the best interests of children.
 This will foster a culture which promotes mutual support, teamwork, and continuous improvement, which will encourage the confidential discussion of sensitive issues whilst acknowledging our confidentiality policy.
-Review due February 2020.
+Review due February 2022.

 - Uncollected Child Policy: In the event that a child is not collected by an authorised adult at the end of a pre-school session, the pre-school puts into practice agreed procedures.
 These ensure that the child is cared for safely by an experienced and qualified practitioner who is known to the child.
 Review due January 2022.